A finitely presented ${E}_{\infty}$-prop II: cellular context: Preliminaries

 The free prop $F(\B)$ is given by all $(n,m)$-graphs which are $\B$-decorated in the following way.
 To every vertex $v$ of one such $G$, one assigns an element $p \in \B(|in(v)|, |out(v)|)$ and introduces the equivalence relations:

 where $p \in \B(n,m)$, $\sigma\in\Sigma_n$, and $\tau\in\Sigma_m$.

-For any $\Sigma$-biobject $\B$, the above construction defines the free prop $F(\B)$ associated to $\B$.
+For any $\Sigma$-bimodule $\B$, the above construction defines the free prop $F(\B)$ associated to $\B$.
 It satisfies the following universal property: Let $\iota : \B \to F(\B)$ be the morphism sending an element $p \in \B(n,m)$ to the labeled and decorated $(n,m)$-corolla